vesellov/bitdust.docs.old/roadmap.md

 However, there are software packages for generating pseudo-random landscapes according to set parameters.
 Can be automatically created and other terrestrial objects.

-On the basis of a fully distributed storage BitPie.NET possible to implement such storage of pseudo-random locations or entire 3D worlds, so that each location will be absolutely unique.
+On the basis of a fully distributed storage BitDust possible to implement such storage of pseudo-random locations or entire 3D worlds, so that each location will be absolutely unique.

 Moving from one location to another can be done completely transparent to the player and will allow